Iringa–Sumbawanga High Voltage Power Line: Location

 The power line starts in the city of Iringa, in Iringa Region, about 262 km south of Dodoma, Tanzania's capital city.
 The power line runs in a southwesterly direction for approximately 334 km to the city of Mbeya, in Mbeya Region.

 At Mbeya, the power line continues southwestwards to the town of Tunduma, in Songwe Region, at the international border with Zambia, a distance of about 103 km.
 From Tunduma the line travels in a north-westerly direction for about 225 km to end in the city of Sumbawanga in Rukwa Region.
 The power line, which does not follow the road all the time, is quoted to have a total length of approximately 620 km.

 Overview

 The Iringa–Sumbawanga High Voltage Power Line serves two main purposes.
 The first is to create a high voltage backbone in the central and southern regions of Tanzania, stabilize the electricity grid and promote development in those communities.

-The second major purpose is to allow exchange of grid electricity between Tanzania and Zambia, and ultimately between the Eastern Africa Power Pool to which Tanzania belongs and the Southern African Power Pool to which Tanzania ad Zambia belong.
+The second major purpose is to allow exchange of grid electricity between Tanzania and Zambia, and ultimately between the Eastern Africa Power Pool to which Tanzania belongs and the Southern African Power Pool to which Tanzania and Zambia belong.